 Delicious and festive no-bake Baileys rocky road with triple chocolate, biscuits, marshmallows and glacé cherries!

 So I was sitting there, after having realised I had three more bottles of Baileys in my cupboard then I thought… yes that’s right, three.
 I am that gal who gets them when on offer, and fails to check the cupboard first.
 Either way, it all gets used up in delicious recipes!
 But I sat there, and thought I should post another delicious festive Baileys recipe.
 Hello, Baileys rocky road!

 I realise to say I have three more bottles then I realised sounds extremely over the top and ridiculous, but I genuinely did.
 I am so guilty of doing this with so many more chocolates then I realised as well!
 I have to go through my cupboards every month to see what I have, as I always forget or accidentally lose some of it!

 You might say, how can you lose chocolate/alcohol, but my cupboards where I store ingredients have got so excessively packed this year, its far too easy.
 My stock control needs a bit of work, but as I got through ingredients so quickly, none of it ever expires!
-I also need extras just in case my other half decides he wants to steal some of my ingredients as a snack!
+I also need extras just in case one night I fancy some of my ingredients as a snack!

 Baileys Rocky Road!